A syntax-highlighting pager for git, diff, and grep output

 --merge-conflict-ours-diff-header-style <STYLE>

-Style string for the header above the 'ours' branch merge conflict diff.
+Style string for the header above the 'ours' branch merge conflict

 See STYLES section.